 Take handwritten notes

 Many studies prove that despite the note taking apps available on your phone today, taking handwritten notes is still the most effective in terms of retention because it can improve long term comprehension.
-It doesn’t matter if your handwriting is as good as the fonts you see on MS Word, or if you are the only one who can understand your own scribbles.
+It does not matter if your handwriting is as good as the fonts you see on MS Word, or if you are the only one who can understand your own scribbles.
 Making class notes allow you to summarize the topic based on your own pace.

 Put your phone away